COURSE SCHEDULE: Spring 2022

 Judd et al. 2016.
 Plant Systematics: a phylogenetic approach, 4th ed.
 Sinauer Associates, Inc, Sunderland, MA

-For the laboratory there is also a reference text:
+For the laboratory there is also an optional reference text (copies available in lab):

 Zomlefer, WR.
 1994.
 Guide to flowering plant families.
 Univ. of North Carolina Press, Chapel Hill, NC.